cocoaken/Hospitals/Hospitals/README.md

 I'll assume a row is a header row if it contains "OrganisationID"

 Some of the data is clearly missing for some of the rows (eg. not all hospital rows have an Address2 field populated).
-Therefore in my Hospital.swift I'll assume only the following fields are mandatory (the rest will be optional in the Hospital class, using Swift optionals):
+Therefore in my Hospital.swift I'll assume only the following 3 fields are mandatory (the rest will be optional in the Hospital class, using Swift optionals):

 Organisation ID

 Organisation Code

 Organisation Name

+All other fields are considered optional.

 IsPimsManaged is clearly a Boolean so I'll store it as such.